-Among his most impactful stories on Real Sports were the profile of rehabilitated baseball star Josh Hamilton; the use of performance enhancing drugs in horses; the unique bond shared by George and Coby Karl; an investigation into the death of boxer Arturo Gatti; the use of drugs in the world of competitive surfing; the effects of smokeless tobacco in baseball; the impact of budget cuts on local high school athletic programs in the state of Ohio and a profile of female MMA star Ronda Rousey..
+Among his most impactful stories on Real Sports were the profile of rehabilitated baseball star Josh Hamilton; the use of performance-enhancing drugs in horses; the unique bond shared by George and Coby Karl; an investigation into the death of boxer Arturo Gatti; the use of drugs in the world of competitive surfing; the effects of smokeless tobacco in baseball; the impact of budget cuts on local high school athletic programs in the state of Ohio and a profile of female MMA star Ronda Rousey..

 At the 2012 Sports Emmy Awards, Frankel?s compelling portrait of former New Orleans Saint Steve Gleason won the category of Outstanding Long Feature.

 In February 2014, Frankel led an in-depth look into the gun industry and their marketing of shooting sports to young children.

 At the 2015 Sports Emmy Awards, honoring work done in 2014, Frankel?s investigation of the gun industry and their marketing aimed toward children won the Emmy Award for Outstanding Sports Journalism.

 Prior to his work at CBS as a correspondent on The Early Show, Frankel served as a general assignment reporter for ABC News between the years 1998-1999.
 His time at the network was split between reports for World News Tonight, Nightline, Good Morning America, and as a substitute anchor for World News Now.

 Jon also worked for NBC as a correspondent for the Today show between 1995-1997.
 He also served as a sports anchor for WNBC-TV New York, WPLG-TV Miami, and WPEC-TV West Palm Beach.